crotwell/TauP/src/doc/sphinx/source/tools.rst

 :code:`taup create`       creates a .taup model from a velocity model.
 =======================   =========================================================================

-Each tool is a Java application and has an associated wrapper to make execution easier: sh scripts for \textsc{Unix} and bat files for windows.
-The applications are machine independent but the wrappers are OS specific.
+Each tool is a subcommand of the overall :code:`taup` Java application which is an wrapper to make execution easier: sh scripts for \textsc{Unix} and bat files for windows.
+The application are machine independent but the wrappers are OS specific.
 For example, to invoke TauP Time under \textsc{Unix}, you could type

-:code:`java -Dtaup.model.path=\$\{TAUPPATH\} edu.sc.seis.TauP.TauP Time -mod prem`
+:code:`java edu.sc.seis.TauP.TauP time -mod prem`

 or simply use the script that does the same thing,